Santa Cruz Visitor's Guide

 Random Santa Cruz Trivia

-- Santa Cruz is a mecca for active sports.
+- Santa Cruz is a magnet for active sports.
 Surfing is the lifeblood of locals both young and old and the town has plenty of surf shops to prove it.
 Skateboarding also holds rank not only as an activity, but as a means of transport.
 Kayaking, surf kayaking and paddle boarding fill out the water sports.
 In the hills you'll find mountain biking and hiking through ancient Coastal Redwoods.
 As if that's not enough, the main beach in Santa Cruz has extensive volleyball courts to support tournaments.

 - There are several attractions you'll want to visit in Santa Cruz, and additional options in the nearby area.
 The Santa Cruz Beach Boardwalk and Wharf are a popular with families and visitors of all types.
 Nearby wineries will entertain wine tasters.
 Nature lovers will enjoy the monarch butterfly migration, California sea lions, and a plethora of birds.
 As a creative center there are museums and shops displaying and selling hand crafted good.